All Articles

 Making contributions to your TRS account is a good first step to planning for your retirement.
 But it’s not the only action you can take.
 You may want to diversify your efforts and look for other options as you build your retirement fund.

-According to the U.S. Census Bureau, teachers often have salaries that lag behind6 those in other professions.
+According to the U.S. Census Bureau (USCB), teachers often have salaries that lag behind4 those in other professions.
 That means retiring on only a teacher's pension may not provide the retirement lifestyle you have in mind.
 Supplementing your pension with 403(b) or 457(b) plans may allow additional retirement funds to grow.

 No matter what educational background you have, financial terms, concepts and options can be dizzying.
 Retirement specialists come to the table with investing insights and knowledge — as well as the ability to provide extensive research and market data.

 Ever sensitive to your specific retirement strategy, they can help you look beyond your retirement goals at other financial concerns, from saving for a large purchase to funding a side hustle.
-A financial advisor can also walk you through your savings and investment options, including asset diversification strategies that are unique to your needs.
+A financial advisor can also walk you through your savings and investment options, including asset diversification strategies that are unique to your needs, goals, time horizon and objectives.

 You seek help staying on track financially as life changes